EHR Security Best Practices

 Logging is the control that detects when access controls are bypassed or misused.
 The EHR should log every meaningful action: who accessed what, when they accessed it, what they did, and from what location.
 These logs create accountability and they enable detection of abuse — whether intentional malice or just someone accessing records outside their scope of care.

 Access logs should be separated from system logs.
 A compromised EHR system could have system logs altered or deleted by an attacker, but access logs stored separately in a logging system that the compromised EHR can't modify preserve the integrity of that data.
-This is sometimes called a security information and event management system, or SIEM, though that term typically refers to more comprehensive logging infrastructure.
+The cultural aspect matters as much as the technical aspect — clinicians need to understand that access is logged and reviewed.
+This isn't about surveillance.
+It's about ensuring that patient data is accessed only by people involved in their care.

 Data Encryption at Rest and in Transit